rtg-wispermed/Patient_trajectory_public/git_instructions.md

-# Wispermed

-- This is a place to share codes for the data analysis work of Wispermed project.

 ### Instructions on working with git in command line

 - To see if you are actually inside a working tree